 10. Side plank

-We love this variation for the side plank because it is doable even with degenerative disc disease.
+I love this variation for the side plank because it is doable even if exercising with degenerative disc disease.
 Building strong obliques (your side ab muscles) can be extremely important when relieving back pain.

 You can use the stairs, a couch, a bed, or another raised surface to complete this side plank.
 Try to hold for 15-30 seconds at a time.
 Keep your hips lifted up as high as you can throughout this movement.